nativescript-vue/nativescript-vue.org/content/docs/essentials/nativescript-plugins.md

 ## Sample use: nativescript-gradient

 Let's review how you can use [nativescript-gradient](https://github.com/EddyVerbruggen/nativescript-gradient).
-You can also check its use in the [listview sample](https://github.com/rigor789/nativescript-vue/tree/master/samples/app/app-with-list-view.js).

-### Install the plugin using the NativeScript CLI
+### Install plugin

-After you have [set up your system for NativeScript development](/en/docs/getting-started/installation), run the following command:

 ```shell
 $ npm install --save nativescript-gradient